ACE Help Center & Contact

 ● As an ACE student, do I need to attend a separate Orientation for the fall term?

 o No, all incoming USF students only need to attend one Orientation.
-The July 10th – 11th Orientation will suffice for ACE students, as they will be scheduling their fall courses during this session..
+The July 9th – 10th Orientation is the official USF new student orientation, you will be scheduling your fall courses during this session.

 ● ACE students will live in Poplar Hall, a suite style residence hall during the summer.
 What is a suite style room and what does it look like?